mlibre/javascript-project-obfuscator/readme.md

 ~~~

 ## Documentation
-* Check out excludeList and obOptions vars in the `index.js` file to change options.
+* Check out `excludeList` and `obOptions` vars in the `index.js` file to change options.
-* SelfDefend cause erro sometimes, but IT is highly RECOMMENDED TO Leave it enable
+* `SelfDefend` cause error sometimes, but IT is highly RECOMMENDED To leave it enable

 ## License
 * Free